denoland/std/examples/README.md

 This module contains small scripts that demonstrate use of Deno and its standard module.

-You can run these examples using just thier URL or Deno can install the program using an executable script which references the URL.
+You can run these examples using just their URL or install the example as an executable script which references the URL.
 (Think of installing as creating a bookmark to a program.)

 ### A TCP echo server